The announcement of a new canon 400mm lens at Photokina 2014 was not a huge surprise to Canon camera fans.

 Read consumer reviews of the Canon 400mm lens here.

-Here is a video to give you some more information on the new Canon 400mm lens:
+Here is the first video to give you some more information on the new Canon 400mm lens:

 Unlike the much more affordable Canon 400 f/5/6 lens that I use, this version is FULLY compatible with the 1.4x and 2.0X Lens extenders.